 Browse our guides or talk to our team.

 In business, when you have to explain a project or walk through a process, you've probably turned to flowcharts.
 After all, they're an effective way to show individual steps in a process.
-And like a lot of processes you use in business, flowcharts have been around for a long time.
+And like a lot of processes you use in business, flowcharts have many use cases and have been around for a long time.
 There are many different types of flowcharts and knowing how to make a flowchart is a powerful skill to have.

 But here's the thing, flowcharts aren't just for showings steps A to Z. They're an important part of process modeling.
 You can also use process flow diagrams to solve problems, manage data, lay out programming or manufacturing processes, and much more.
 Depending on what you're trying to accomplish, chances are, there's a flowchart to help.

 Take this flowchart on how to cancel an order on an online platform: